 Yes, we accept bunking requests for all first-time campers and do our very best to accommodate them.
 If there is any issue with a cabin request we will contact you.

 Care packages become a competition among parents.
 In our experience they also clutter the cabin with unnecessary junk.
 Therefore we do not allow them at Nock-A-Mixon.
 Should your child need something (eyeglasses, shin guards, book, etc.) that package is easily cleared through the office.

 Laundry is done once a week using an outside company which picks up laundry directly from camp, washes it, and then returns it.
 Each camper receives a personalized bag with a printed label that has the camper’s name as well as a bar code ID, which allows the bag to be tracked from pickup to delivery.

 Yes, the camp has doctors that live on-site and rotate during the summer.
-We also have 5-6 nurses who live in the health center, throughout the whole camp season.
+We also have 5-6 nurses who live in the health center throughout the enitre camp season.

 We take our campers on a variety of different trips during the summer.
 Please see the Special Events & Trips section of our website.

 Rain does not slow down the fun of camp.
 Few camps have the indoor facilities we have.
 These facilities allow us to keep our campers active during rainy days.
 There is covered gaga, hockey, basketball, arts and crafts, dance, gymnastics, drama, dodgeball and spinning.
 Of course we have gotten creative at times with newspaper fashion shows, giant jenga, team building games and much more.
 Rain does not slow down the fun of camp.